valmat/LedMatrix/README.md

 A few words about the types of `Row`, `Col` and `buint8_t`.

-`Row` and `Col` are declared in the header file `RowCol.h`.
+`Row` and `Col` are declared in the header file [RowCol.h](src/RowCol.h).
 Both these types can be used as a numeric, but they have additional features.

 -   The variables of `Row` and `Col` is always in the range 0..7.
 -   They serve as an iterator and allow a nice overdrive.

-That is, instead of the awkward code
+That is, instead of the awkward code:
 ```c
 uint8_t foo(/*...*/) {/*...*/}